clxvivi/ECEM/README.md

 # ECEM
-Entropy-based crowd evacuation model
+Entropy-based crowd evacuation model program.

 ## Environment Dependency

-Please download NetLogo simulation software with version 6.0.4 from http://ccl.northwestern.edu/netlogo/ and follow its instructions to install it.
+Please download NetLogo simulation software with version 6.0.4 from http://ccl.northwestern.edu/netlogo/ and install it following the instructions.

 ## Run the program
 Please follow the below steps to run the program.